captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
-You hear that Audrey -- he got the note laminated!
+You hear that Audrey—he got the note laminated!
 Laminated!
 Did you hear that, honey?

 ---

 ## DETECTIVE O'CONNOR:
-I heard it, Dave -- I was there, remember?
+I heard it, Dave—I was there, remember?

 ---

 ## LIEUTENANT CARO:
-That’s true -- that’s very true --
+That’s true—that’s very true—

 ---

 ## DETECTIVE O'CONNOR:
--- How much wine did you have with dinner, sweetie?
+—How much wine did you have with dinner, sweetie?

 ---